hailingfang/documentation/computer/flml/file-layout-markup-language.rst

     [2]<char; =[5, 18]>
     [4]<float; [2]=3.14>

-The first line indicate the assignment of 19 to element.
-The second is the assignment of 5, 18 to the elements.
-The third show how to assign 3.14 to the third elemet of the data block.
+The first line indicate the the value store in element should equals 19.
+The second indicate that the stored values should same as [5, 18].
+The third show the value should in third elemet of elements should equals to 3.14.

 In '<...>', a variable can be introduced to refer to element or elements representd by